How To Serve Vintage Port

 To appreciate the port at its best, a glass that can be "swirled" is best.
 A tulip shaped glass allows this and allows a decent sniff (or nose) from the wine.
 I've taken to drinking Vintage Port from a whisky tasting glass which has a very pronounced curve in at the top giving a really intense nose.

-There's a lot of tradition (or some might say twaddle) about how port should be passed (to the left without ever resting on the table etc etc).
+There's a lot of tradition (or some might say twaddle) about how port should be passed (to the left without ever resting on the table, Bishop of Norwich, etc etc etc).
 It should be passed to whoever would like some next, and ideally be poured for them.
 Anything else is simply delaying the moment.
 Controversial I know.